dennis4fun/DS-Containers/README.md

 docker-compose up --build -d
 ```

-- --build: Builds the Docker images (specifically Dockerfile.mlflow and Dockerfile.streamlit) if they don't exist or have changed.
+- `--build`: Builds the Docker images (specifically Dockerfile.mlflow and Dockerfile.streamlit) if they don't exist or have changed.

-- -d: Runs the containers in detached mode (in the background).
+- `-d`: Runs the containers in detached mode (in the background).

 This command will:

-- Pull the postgres:13 Docker image.

-- Build your custom mlflow-server and streamlit-ui Docker images.
+- Build your custom `mlflow-server` and `streamlit-ui` Docker images.

-- Start all three services: PostgreSQL database, MLflow Tracking Server, and the Streamlit UI.
+- Start all three services: MLflow Tracking Server, and the Streamlit UI.

-5. Verify Containers are Running:
+1. Verify Containers are Running:
    You can check the status of your containers:

 ```bash